emfeltham/Typst.jl/README.md

 The underlying philosophy here is to provide a simple set of functions that produce properly formatted Typst documents with captions, labels, and other features that may be easily embedded into larger Typst documents.
 These documents should be easily updated as models are re-estimated, figures and tables are changed, or reported values in the text change as the research and writing process take their course.

 The above-mentioned solutions make it possible to do this[^rdme-3].
 However, I believe that it is useful to provide an option that does not additionally conflate program execution and writing.
 Quarto or RMarkdown documents may become unwieldy when execution times extend beyond those of simple toy examples.
-Generally, one does not want to re-estimate large models or execute long-running code to render the document.
+Generally, one does not want to re-estimate large models or execute long-running code to render a document.
 The outputs of programs will reasonably be updated asynchronously in relation to changes to the text.

 Subsequently, the goal here is both to provide a set of ready-made functions common to an academic writing workflow (e.g., creating regression tables, including figures) along with more general means to customize outputs to Typst documents (e.g., export a custom table using simple defined types).